 Yes, if we can, we will accommodate your request.
 If we cannot accommodate your request, we would be more than happy to help you find a clinician in the community that can meet your needs.

 Yes, the Center's staff would probably want to consult with the home mental health service provider to assure continuity of care, but we encourage students to maintain those relationships as well as build relationships with an on-campus support system.

 Services at our center are primarily intended to help students with short-term concerns, rather than long-term, intensive psychological needs.
-This generally means that the most a student will meet in individual, group, or couples therapy is for 1-2 semesters.
+This generally means that student s will meet in individual, group, or relationship counseling for approximately 1-2 semesters.
 Students who want or need more frequent or longer-term contact with a counselor are referred to off-campus resources.
 Students may use group counseling as an adjunct or primary form of treatment.
 Group sessions are only limited by the number of groups available and the number of times any group meets.

 In therapy groups, the emphasis is on change: changing problematic behaviors, attitudes, and emotions.
 Participants explore personal problems and concerns with a group of persons who have had similar experiences.
 Discussion includes both present issues and troubling past events, along with the negative consequences of those events.
 Therapy groups are safe, confidential, and supportive environments to work through problems, heal old hurts, express emotions, learn more about yourself, receive feedback on how others perceive you, and acquire more effective interpersonal behaviors.

 In psychoeducational groups, the emphasis is on education and skill development.
 Participants engage in semi-structured discussions and exercises, role-play, and giving and receiving feedback, with the group leader functioning as a teacher, trainer, and facilitator.
 The focus is on acquiring information, learning new skills, and refining existing skills pertaining to a specific topic.
 Psychoeducational groups usually meet weekly for 2-8 weeks, depending on the topic.